UCLM-ARCO/uclm-arco.github.io/shapes/content/google_assistant_on_voice_bonnet.md

 {{<image src="alsamixer.png">}}

 ### Headphone/Speaker Test
-Make sure you ahce the audio on/off switch is set to on.
+Make sure the audio on/off switch is set to on.
 Run `speaker-test -c2` and you will hear white noise.

 ### Microphone Test
 Run `sudo arecord -f cd -Dhw:2 | aplay -Dhw:2`.
 Then speak to hear yourself echoed.